Antarctica Small Ship Expedition: Ocean Nova

 Stewart's Take

-One of the best-value Antarctica cruises you will find - a modern, high-quality expedition ship.
+One of the best-value Antarctica cruises you can find - on a modern, small & high-quality expedition ship!

 Overview

-Discover the Antarctic Peninsula on this intimate Antarctica cruise from Ushuaia!
+Outstanding value cruise to the Antarctic Peninsula on a small ship from Ushuaia.
+The expedition takes you out the scenic Beagle Channel and across the mythical waters of the Drake Passage to Antarctica.
 You’ll be surrounded by scenery that will astound you, with majestic snow-capped peaks soaring overhead and glaciers tumbling to the water's edge.
-Access some of Antarctica's hidden gems, and witness Antarctica’s abundant wildlife with penguins, seals and other animals gathered in the summer sunshine.Scrolling is disabled on map, please click to enable.
+Due to the vessel's small size everyone is able to land at once and maximise time ashore, to witness the abundant wildlife with penguins, seals and seabirds.
+At this time of year, extra special whale sightings are hoped for!Scrolling is disabled on map, please click to enable.

 Expedition Vessel: M/V Ocean Nova